rubydubee/jsantell.com/_posts/api-design-intuitive.md

 expect(15).to.be.equal(15);
 </pre>

-Chainable verbs can also set flags for the final assertion, keeping consistent with Chai's pattern:
+Chainable words can also set flags for the final assertion, keeping consistent with Chai's pattern:

 <pre>
 // Chain modifiers for negation (not)